-Credit derivative contracts1

-Non-credit derivative contracts

-Other credit contracts

-Derivative Contracts
+Non-Credit Derivative

-Certain derivative contracts meet the accounting definition of a guarantee, including certain written options, contingent forward contracts and CDS (see Note 5 regarding credit derivatives in which the Company has sold credit protection to the counterparty).
-Although the Company's derivative arrangements do not specifically identify whether the derivative counterparty retains the underlying asset, liability or equity security, the Company has disclosed information regarding all derivative contracts that could meet the accounting definition of a guarantee.
-The maximum potential payout for certain derivative contracts, such as written interest rate caps and written foreign currency options, cannot be estimated, as increases in interest or foreign exchange rates in the future could possibly be unlimited.
-Therefore, in order to provide information regarding the maximum potential amount of future payments that the Company could be required to make under certain derivative contracts, the notional amount of the contracts has been disclosed.
+Certain derivative contracts meet the accounting definition of a guarantee, including certain written options, contingent forward contracts and CDS (see Note 6 regarding credit derivatives in which the Company has sold credit protection to the counterparty).
+For non-credit derivative contracts that meet the accounting definition of a guarantee the notional amount is used as the maximum potential payout for certain derivative contracts, such as written interest rate caps and written foreign currency options.
+The Company evaluates collateral requirements for all derivatives, including derivatives that do not meet the accounting definition of a guarantee.
+For the effects of cash collateral and counterparty netting, see Note 6.

 In certain situations, collateral may be held by the Company for those contracts that meet the definition of a guarantee.
 Generally, the Company sets collateral requirements by counterparty so that the collateral covers various transactions and products and is not allocated specifically to individual contracts.
 Also, the Company may recover amounts related to the underlying asset delivered to the Company under the derivative contract.